MarcatiliLab/EmulsiPred/README.md

 within a python script.

 As mentioned above, EmulsiPred requires 2 inputs.
-1) A fasta file containing the protein sequences to check for emulsifiers (termed sequence.fsa).
-2) A NetSurfP file containing secondary structure information of the sequences in sequence.fsa (termed netsurfp.txt)
+1) A fasta file containing the protein sequences to check for emulsifiers (termed sequence.fsa) or a NetSurfP file containing secondary structure information of the sequences in sequence.fsa (termed netsurfp.txt)
+2) Whether the input is a netsurfp file
+3) Whether the input are peptides (and therefore shouldn't be cleaved into peptides)

 Additionally, there are also 3 variable parameters.
 1) o (out_dir): Output directory (default is the current directory).